zlatko-michailov/abc/doc/fundamentals/features.md

 ## Virtual Memory
 Virtual memory enables programs to manipulate large data sets that don't fit in memory.
 It is implemented at two levels - at the lower level, there is a persistent `vmem_pool` that maps and unmaps `vmem_pages` to and from memory as they are needed.
-At the higher level, there are data structures - `vmem_list` and `vmem_map` (the latter is not yet available) that implement the corresponding functionality by abstracting away the mapping and unmapping of pages.
+At the higher level, there are data structures - `vmem_list`, `vmem_stack`, and `vmem_map` as well as the more generic `vmem_container` and `vmem_linked` that implement the corresponding functionality by abstracting away the mapping and unmapping of pages.

 ## Diagnostics
 Programs misbehave sometimes, and when they do, we learn about it later, eventually from users.